Zendaya Channels Poison Ivy At The Emmys

 Advertisement

-Her Image Architect, Law Roach, shared several inspiration photos of Poison Ivy to his Instagram story on Sunday night.
+Her stylist, Law Roach, shared several inspiration photos of Poison Ivy to his Instagram story on Sunday night.
 And of course, the internet couldn't help but celebrate how good Euphoria's Rue looked.

 if this is Zendaya pitching herself for DC’s new Poison Ivy she has my support pic.twitter.com/YEEGRPYGju— Kay Taylor Rea (@kaytaylorrea) September 23, 2019